ocodo/.doom.d/ocodo-handy-functions.md

 ### duplicate-current-line-or-region

-Duplicates the current line or region ARG times.
+Duplicates the current line or region `arg` times.

-If UP is non-nil, duplicate and move point to the top.
+If `up` is non-nil, duplicate and move point to the top.

 ```lisp
 (duplicate-current-line-or-region (arg &optional up))